linchao1/Capstone1/README.md

 4. Allocate resources
 5. Launch an experiment with the defined configuration
 6. Visualize the training runs
-7. Select the best configuration for your model
+7. Select the best configuration for my model

 The parameter sampling method to use over the hyperparameter space includes Random sampling, Grid sampling, & Bayesian sampling.
 I chose random sampling with continuous hyperparameters.